pydap/pydap/README.md

     $ pip install pydap
 ```
 This will install pydap together with all the required
-dependencies.
-You can also install pydap using an Anaconda conda-forge
-channel (this requires having an installed Miniconda or Anaconda).
+dependencies. pydap is also available through [Anaconda](https://www.anaconda.com/).
-Below we install pydap and all required dependencies, along with
+Below we install pydap and its required dependencies, along with common
-additional packages for interactive analysis and visualization:
+additional packages in a fresh conda environment named pydap:

 ```bash
 $ mamba create -n pydap -c conda-forge python=3.10 pydap numpy jupyterlab ipython netCDF4 scipy matplotlib
 ```